arapulido/katacoda-scenarios/cluster-checks/finish.md

 Congratulations!
-You have completed all the labs of the Understanding Datadog's Helm Chart workshop.
+You have completed all the labs of the Introduction to Cluster Checks and Endpoint Checks snippet scenario.